Germany: Thai king again under tax, political spotlight | DW | 14.02.2022

 "Thais are frustrated but the king doesn't care.
 Things are pretty much the same now as before the protests," said Pavin Chachavalpongpun, associate professor at Kyoto University's Center for Southeast Asian Studies.

-"Simply, he rather stays in Germany; that's his personal liking," Pavin added.
+"He simply rather stays in Germany; that's his personal liking," Pavin explained.
 "He can still travel as much as he wishes, and he has been in and out of Germany.
 Sometimes, he has just done a one-day visit to Bangkok and then returned to Germany."

-King Vajiralongkorn was spotted back in Germany last November after a 13-month stint away from the country following his ticking off by the German foreign ministry.
-Yet, fresh controversy stalks the Thai monarch.
+King Vajiralongkorn was spotted back in Germany last November after a 13-month stint away from the country following the warning by the German foreign ministry.
+And yet, there are fresh controversies around the Thai monarch.
 "The German media has continued to hunt him down, reporting regularly on his activities in Germany," said Pavin.

-Just this week, German media outlets reported on King Vajiralongkorn purchasing a new luxury $375 million (€332 million) aircraft, and Germany will reportedly be his destination on its maiden flight.
-Late last year, Bild, the German tabloid, speculated that the king has sent many of his most prized and valuable possessions to Germany for safekeeping.
+Just this week, German media outlets reported on King Vajiralongkorn purchasing a new luxury $375 million (€332 million) aircraft, and Germany will reportedly be the destination for the maiden flight.
+Late last year, German tabloid Bild speculated that the king has sent many of his most prized and valuable possessions to Germany for safekeeping.

-German Foreign Minister Baerbock, who took up office last December, has echoed her predecessor by stating Berlin expects the monarch not to conduct affairs relating to Thailand while in Germany.
+German Foreign Minister Baerbock, who took office last December, has echoed her predecessor by stating that Berlin expected the monarch not to conduct affairs relating to Thailand while in Germany.

 "We have clearly communicated our position to the government of Thailand," an official source in the German foreign ministry told DW.
 "We assume that no decisions will be made on German soil by their representatives that contradict the German legal system, international law, or internationally guaranteed human rights."